tylerrussin/C4ADS-Project/README.md

 **Dual-Use List**

-The idea behind and nature of this list is to house the most specific possible words that are dead giveaways to any dual use transactions.
+The idea behind and nature of this list is to house the most specific words possible that are dead giveaways to any dual-use transactions.
 To accomplish this we are extremely specific with our word choice.
 As a consequence of this, any filtration with this list will likely leave out some dual-use transactions.

 **Not Obvious List**

-By design this list contains words that are more common.
+By design, this list contains words that are more common.
 When filtration is done with this list it flags dual-use transitions on a broader level.
 It succeeds at capturing flagged transactions but it has a much higher risk of falsely labeling a non-dual-use transaction as one.
 As a consequence having more falsely labeled data will affect any future predictive model’s ability to find patterns and make predictions.

 **Tasks that need to be done**